Zeinab-Ismail/Tournament-Management-system/README.md

 Copy
 Edit
 cd Tournament-Management-system
-3. Set Up the Database
+3. Create the Database
+Open phpMyAdmin (or any MySQL client).

-Create a new MySQL database.
+Create a new database named:

+sql
+Copy
+Edit
+tournament_db
+4. Import the SQL File
+Inside the project folder, locate the SQL file (e.g., tournament_db.sql).

-Import the provided .sql file into your database (using phpMyAdmin or CLI).
+Import this file into the tournament_db database using phpMyAdmin or MySQL CLI.

-4. Configure the Database Connection
-Open the config.php file.

-Update the database credentials accordingly:

-create database called : " tournament_db"
-there is a file inside the project folder import it inside the database
 5. Launch the Project
-Ensure a local server (e.g., XAMPP or WAMP) is running.
+Make sure you have a local server running (such as XAMPP or WAMP).

+Open a terminal, navigate to the project folder, and run:

+bash
+Copy
+Edit
-From the project directory, start the PHP development server: php -S localhost:8000
+php -S localhost:8000
-Open your browser and navigate to http://localhost:8000
+Open your browser and go to: http://localhost:8000

-📄 License
+License
-This project is open-source and licensed under the MIT License.
+This project is licensed under the MIT License.

-📬 Contact
+Contact
-Have questions, suggestions, or want to contribute?

-📧 Email: zeinabyismail445@gmail.com
+For questions or suggestions, please open an issue or reach out via email at: zeinabyismail445@gmail.com